ClusterLabs/pacemaker/daemons/fenced/README.md

 The function calls for a stonith request go something like this as of this writing:

-The local `stonithd` receives the client's request via an IPC or messaging layer callback, which calls
+The local fencer receives the client's request via an IPC or messaging layer callback, which calls
 * `stonith_command()`, which (for requests) calls
   * `handle_request()`, which (for `STONITH_OP_FENCE` from a client) calls
     * `initiate_remote_stonith_op()`, which creates a `STONITH_OP_QUERY` XML
-      request with the target, desired action, timeout, etc.. then broadcasts the operation to the cluster group (i.e. all `stonithd` instances) and starts a timer.
+      request with the target, desired action, timeout, etc.. then broadcasts the operation to the cluster group (i.e. all fencer instances) and starts a timer.
 The query is broadcast because (1) location constraints might prevent the local node from accessing the stonith device directly, and (2) even if the local node does have direct access, another node might be preferred to carry out the fencing.

-Each `stonithd` receives the original `stonithd's STONITH_OP_QUERY` broadcast request via IPC or messaging layer callback, which calls:
+Each fencer receives the original fencer's STONITH_OP_QUERY` broadcast request via IPC or messaging layer callback, which calls:
 * `stonith_command()`, which (for requests) calls
   *  `handle_request()`, which (for `STONITH_OP_QUERY` from a peer) calls